Colbydude/larabook/readme.md

 **Lesson 19:** Style out the statuses and make things much prettier and easier to comprehend.
 We update our tests as well.

+**Lesson 20:** Import Faker to be easily able to generate dummy data.
+Also handled trying to log in to an account that doesn't exist (did I miss this earlier?).

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)